speedracer05/python-api-challenge/README.md

 A [Python library](https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api) was used to randomly generate 1,500 geo-coordinates and find nearby cities.
 City names then were transformed into geo-coordinates, with current, local weather conditions.

-My Python script in jupyter notebook can be found [here]https://github.com/speedracer05/python-api-challenge/tree/main/WeatherPy
+Check jupyter notebook to see my Python script [here]https://github.com/speedracer05/python-api-challenge/tree/main/WeatherPy

 A humidity heatmap was created using JavaScript API to overlay onto Google Maps,